FDA recalls blood pressure medication over cancer risks

 The FDA stated that no illness related to the medication has yet been reported and that the marketing of the Quinapril Tablets ended in September.
 Quinapril is an angiotensin-converting enzyme (ACE) inhibitor that is used to treat hypertension in order to lower blood pressure.

-Those who are currently on Quinapril tablets are being advised by the FDA to continue taking their medication until they contact a medical professional for personal advice in regards to alternate medication.
+Those who are currently on Quinapril tablets are being advised by the FDA to continue taking their medication until they contact a medical professional for personal advice in regard to an alternate medication.

 However, retailers are being told to discontinue the sale of Quinapril tablets immediately.